bernardoeuler/fup-ai/README.md

 ## How was it built?
 The FUP AI was built using Python and Gemini.
 It has also the support of some packages, the main ones are Langchain and Streamlit.

+## How to access it?
+The app is hosted by Streamlit, the link to the app is <https://fup-ai.streamlit.app/>.

 ## How to run it on your computer?
 **1. Clone the repository**
 ```